PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 itself.
 This distinguishes two logical patches with identical geometry and prevents a patch from accidentally being used in two programs.
-Each QEC instruction application consumes its input value versions and returns new ones, following linear SSA-style ownership.
+Each QEC instruction application consumes its input value versions and returns new ones, following single-use SSA-style ownership.
 A measurement instruction returns a logical-result handle that can name the final observable without relying on record position.